chibenwa/dsl-query-builder/README.md

 ## What to come ?

 I will implement each DSL operation you can perform with Elastic Search.
-Just give me one or two mounths to write it down...
+Just give me one or two months to write it down...

 ## License